nmfs-opensci/CloudComputingSetup/README.md

 Work through local IT.
 [Add instructions for each Center here?]
 Reference [Eli's documentation about servers vs objects](https://nmfs-opensci.github.io/EDMW-EarthData-Workshop-2025/content/why-cloud.html) related to Google shared drive vs buckets and speed.

+Existing public NOAA data buckets can be found [here](https://www.noaa.gov/nodd/datasets#NMFS)

 ## Linking Workstation to GitHub

+Link to Alex's work here--include all files in a folder within this repo?

 ## Linking Workstation to Bucket

+Include browser and --nobrowser options with troubleshooting and perhaps screenshots.

 ### Reading from Buckets

+Link to Alex's work here

 ### Writing to Buckets

+Link to Alex's work here

+### Best Practices

+Suggested ways to set up workflows to easily move between running locally and in the cloud if desired.

+## Alternative Options

+If cloud computing resources are not necessary, alternative options include accessing data in the cloud with local computing resources.
+With Google Drive for Desktop, data on shared drives can be accessed using G:/ the same as we access shared drives on local computers.
+Alternatively, if cloud computing workstations have sufficient storage for the programs that you're running, it is not absolutely necessary to link to a data bucket.
+[Alternate ways to pull data down from the workstation if not a data bucket?
+Can these also just write to shared drives?
+Much slower--but wanting to provide options for different workflows].

 ## Acknowledgements